Find your best self before the wedding ceremony and read marriage, relationship, and wellness tips from Denver wedding officiant, Michael Moody.

 Biological Clock and Circadian Rhythm

 Your body wants to be an efficient machine that operates on autopilot.
-Most of the time it depends on its biological clock - a blend of natural and reinforced forces.
-With this being said, you can train your body to efficiently release a flood of hormones to help you utilize the fuel you feed it at the same times each day.
+Most of the time, it depends on its biological clock - a blend of natural and reinforced forces.
+With this being said, you can train your body to efficiently release a flood of hormones to help you utilize the fuel you feed it at the same time each day.
 You already did this in grade school when you ate lunch at 11:37 every day and still felt the hunger pangs at the same time over your summer break.
 The principle also applies to your efficient recovery while you sleep each night.
-Your body will naturally wake you slowly over the course of 3 hours prior to your waking time.
-Going to bed at the same time every night will reinforce this habit and wake you without an alarm clock at the same time as well!
+Your body will naturally wake you gradually over the next 3 hours leading up to your wake time.
+Going to bed at the same time every night will reinforce this habit and wake you up without an alarm clock as well!

 4 Quick Meals for Weight Loss (Only a 12 Minute Prep)

-One of the reasons why my personal training clients avoid eating healthy is the usual time required to cook.
+One of the reasons my wedding couples avoid eating healthy is the time it takes to cook.
 With the Instant Pot, cooking at home is no longer a task.
-My wife, Sammy, and I recently tested several recipes and found 4 great ones (with some changes) to help you lose weight.
+My wife, Sammy, and I recently tested several recipes and found four great ones (with some changes) to help you lose weight.

 INSTANT POT GROUND TURKEY LENTIL CHILI